 Students have until May 1 to submit a request to their local board of education; the local board has until June 1 to decide whether to accept all requests or no requests.
 These student requests - and the district's all-or-none decision - apply only to students enrolled in the district on May 1, 2021.
-If a district elects to participate in the Supplemental School Year Program by June 1, the district may provide access to the program for students who transfer into the district after that date, but is under no obligation to do so, and may otherwise treat these students as required by existing policies for students transferring into the district.
+A district may provide access to the Supplemental School Year Program for students who transfer into the district after that date, but is under no obligation to do so, and may otherwise treat these students as required by general operating conditions.